Final report for NENH17-001

 SARE tabled at the UNH Food & Agriculture Day, for students faculty, staff and the public on November 7, 2019.

-SARE Grant programs were promoted at the NH Beekeepers Statewide meeting October 2019.
+SARE Grant programs were promoted at the NH Beekeepers Statewide meeting October 2019, and is continually shared at the NH Beekeepers executive committee meetings.

 Notice about the 2019 SARE Farmer Grant deadline was promoted in the UNH Agriculture Extension Newsletter on October 14, 2019 (2,800 recipients), and a blurb was submitted to the Weekly Market Bulletin, a weekly publication from the State Department of Agriculture Markets and Food.